7 Characteristics of a Successful Intranet

 So, below are 7 characteristics fundamental to a successful intranet.

 Communication – The intranet must support various communication channels, such as information from the management team concerning strategic aspects of their organisation or collaboration amongst project teams and departments.
 These formal and informal methods of communication are equally important.
-Therefore essential to have an in-depth look at the communication tools on offer.
+It’s therefore essential to have an in-depth look at the communication tools on offer.

-Maintenance and Updating – It is inevitable that your intranet will require frequent updating and maintenance to ensure that the information provided is both relevant and accurate.
+Maintenance and Updating – It is inevitable that your corporate intranet will require frequent updating and maintenance to ensure that the information provided is both relevant and accurate.
 Adding an image or changing content should not be a difficult process, nor should it be time-consuming.
 Surprisingly, many intranet systems require the help of technically skilled people to perform these tasks.

 Analysing your Intranet – You may not have time to monitor the entire intranet, and this may not be something that as a company you would be interested in.
 However knowing which documents are popular and what users are searching for provides you with an insightful window into future improvements.